ppati000/website/content/posts/postgres-internals.md

 ---
 title: "PostgreSQL Internals: 3 Things to Know About UPDATE Statements"
 author: "Patrick Petrovic"
-date: 2023-12-26T08:30:21+02:00
+date: 2023-12-27T12:15:00+01:00
-draft: true
+draft: false
 ---

 I recently finished reading [PostgreSQL 14 Internals](https://postgrespro.com/community/books/internals) by Egor Rogov.
-This book might be the best PostgreSQL resource besides the official documentation.
-I consider it one of the rare books that teach applied computer science without watering down the difficult parts.
+It is one of the great books that teach applied computer science without watering down the difficult parts.

 One particularly interesting topic is PostgreSQL's execution of `UPDATE` statements.
-Updates in relational databases are naturally complex.
+Updates in relational databases are inherently complex.
 They can be affected by conflicts, anomalies, and deadlocks.
 However, some behavior is specific to PostgreSQL.
 This can lead to surprises.